 General Dynamics Littoral Combat Ship

 The General Dynamics LCS concept features an innovative, high-speed trimaran hull that delivers one of the largest useable payload volumes of any US Navy surface combatant afloat today.
 Its very large and stable flight deck that rests higher above the water than any US Navy surface combatant will support near-simultaneous operation of two SH-60 helicopters, one H-53 helicopter or multiple unmanned aerial vehicles.
 Coupled with the inherent stability of the trimaran hull form, the ship is capable of conducting operations in Sea State 8 conditions and performing full flight operations through Sea State 5.
 The Littoral Combat Ship is a key element of the Navy's plan to address asymmetric threats.
 Intended to operate in coastal areas of the globe, the ship will be fast, highly maneuverable and geared to supporting mine detection/elimination, anti-submarine warfare and surface warfare, particularly against small surface craft.
-The General Dynamics approach features an innovative trimaran hull that enables the ship to reach sustainable speeds of nearly 50 knots and range as far as 10,000 nautical miles with an unmatched interior volume and payload.
+The General Dynamics approach features an innovative trimaran hull that enables the ship to reach sustainable speeds of over 40 knots and range as far as 10,000 nautical miles with an unmatched interior volume and payload.
 The ship is designed to allow a crew of fewer than 40 sailors to fully operate, maintain and defend it.

 Key characteristics of the ship proposed by the General Dynamics team include: